-- 119. LOCKBOX: Install an approved key lockbox per the Fire Protection Engineer's directions.
-Contact the Building Inspection Division at 650-903-6313 for instructions or visit www.mountainview.gov/firerequirements.
-(California Fire Code, Section 506.) - 120.
+- 126. LOCKBOX: Install an approved key lockbox per the Fire Protection Engineer's directions.
+(California Fire Code, Section 506.) - 127.
 KEYSWITCH: Install an approved keyswitch per the Fire Protection Engineer's directions.
-Contact the Building Inspection Division at 650-903-6313 for instructions.
-The keyswitch shall be provided in an approved area (typically the main entrance lobby) and shall unlock all card reader controlled/electronic access-controlled doors for Fire Department access throughout the building. - 121.
+Contact the Building Inspection Division at 650-903-6313 or building@mountainview.gov for instructions.
+Keyswitch shall be located in a location approved by the Fire Protection Engineer, typically the main entrance lobby, and shall automatically unlock any electronically controlled access doors to facilitate rapid Firefighter deployment throughout the building. - 128.
 FIRE APPARATUS ACCESS ROADS: Access roads shall have 13'6" unobstructed vertical clearance, 20' of unobstructed width (26' where building occupied floors exceed 30' height), and minimum turning radii of 21' (inside turning radius).
 Unobstructed width shall mean a clear travelway, excluding parking width, and designed for an emergency vehicle weight of 70,000 pounds.
 Unobstructed width shall not include the width of rolled curbs, sidewalks, or nondrivable surfaces.
-(California Fire Code, Section 503, and City Code, Sections 14.10.14, 14.10.15, and 14.10.16.) - 122.
-FIRE APPARATUS TURNAROUNDS: Dead-end fire apparatus access roads in excess of 150' in length shall be provided with approved provisions for the turning around of apparatus.
-"Approved provisions" shall mean that turnarounds, in accordance with Mountain View Fire Department specifications, are provided in locations such that fire apparatus shall never be more than 150' away from the closest turnaround.
-Contact the Building Inspection Division at 650-903-6313 for specifications.
-(California Fire Code, Section 503.) - 123.
-FIRE LANE MARKING: "NO PARKING-FIRE LANE" signs shall be posted along fire lanes and curbs shall be painted red with the words "NO PARKING-FIRE LANE" stenciled in white on the top and side of the curb.
-Contact the Building Inspection Division at 650-903-6313 for specifications and application or visit www.mountainview.gov/firerequirements.
-(California Fire Code, Section 503.) - 124.
+(California Fire Code, Section 503, and Mountain View City Code, Sections 14.10.14, 14.10.15, and 14.10.16.)

+- 129. FIRE APPARATUS TURNAROUNDS: Dead-end fire apparatus access roads in excess of 150' in length shall be provided with approved provisions for the turning around of apparatuses.
+"Approved provisions" shall mean that turnarounds, in accordance with Mountain View Fire Department specifications, are provided in locations such that fire apparatuses shall never be more than 150' away from the closest turnaround.
+(California Fire Code, Section 503.) - 130.
+FIRE LANE MARKING: "NO PARKING-FIRE LANE" signs shall be posted along fire lanes, and curbs shall be painted red with the words "NO PARKING-FIRE LANE" stenciled in white on the top and side of the curb.
+(California Fire Code, Section 503.) - 131.
 ALL-WEATHER FIRE APPARATUS ACCESS ROADS: Prior to combustible construction, an all-weather access road capable of supporting emergency vehicles (70,000 pounds) shall be constructed to allow access within 150' of every portion of the project.
 Access roads shall have 13'6" overhead clearance, 20' of unobstructed width, and 21' inside turning radius.
-(California Fire Code, Section 503.) - 125.
-STRETCHER REQUIREMENTS: In all structures with one or more passenger service elevators, at least one elevator shall be provided with a minimum clear distance between walls or between walls and door, excluding return panels, of not less than 80"x54", and a minimum distance from wall to return panel of not less than 51" with a 42" side slide door, unless otherwise designed to accommodate an ambulance-type stretcher 84"x24" in the horizontal position.
+(California Fire Code, Section 503.) - 132.
+STRETCHER REQUIREMENTS: In all structures with one or more passenger service elevators, at least one elevator shall be provided with a minimum clear distance between walls or between walls and door, excluding return panels, of not less than 80"x54", and a minimum distance from wall to return panel of not less than 51" with a 42" side slide door, unless otherwise designed to accommodate an ambulance-type stretcher (84"x24") in the horizontal position.
 (California Building Code, Section 3002.4a.)